MicrosoftDocs/win32/desktop-src/MSIPC/error-codes.md

 - Ipcerror.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Error codes

 Error codes returned by the Rights Management Services SDK 2.1 system.

 > [!Note]
 > This topic is for software developers that create applications using the RMS SDK.
 If you're a user who is receiving error codes, refer to the [Microsoft Support](https://support.microsoft.com) website.

 For error condition processing, always use a call to [**IpcGetErrorMessageText**](ipcgeterrormessagetext.md) right after an SDK API call fails, so you get complete information about the nature of the error.